WebAssembly/design/Modules.md

 [Abstract Syntax Tree](AstSemantics.md) (AST).
 Additionally, the spec defines two concrete representations of the AST: a [binary format](BinaryEncoding.md) which is natively decoded by the browser and a [text format](TextFormat.md) which is intended to be read and written by humans.
+A WebAssembly environment is only required to understand the binary format; the text format is defined so that WebAssembly modules can be written by hand (and then converted to binary with an offline tool) and so that developer tools have a well-defined text projection of a binary WebAssembly module.
 This design separates the concerns of specifying and reasoning about behavior, over-the-wire size and compilation speed, and ergonomic syntax.